Aydın Sayılı

 Aydın Sayılı ([ajdɯn ˈsajɯɫɯ]; 2 May 1913 – 15 October 1993) was a prominent Turkish historian of science.
 Sayılı's portrait is depicted on the reverse of the Turkish 5 lira banknote issued in 2009.
+He was the first PhD recipient in the world in the field of the history of science.

 Early life and education

 Sayılı was born in Istanbul on 2 May 1913.
 His parents were Abdurrahman Sayılı (1875–1954) and Suat Sayılı (1889–1951).
 He had two sisters.
 Sayılı graduated from Atatürk High School in Ankara in 1933.
 His career was aided by a chance meeting with Mustafa Kemal Atatürk, whom he impressed enough to receive a state-supported scholarship to attend Harvard University, where he studied the history of science.

 In 1942, Sayılı obtained a PhD degree in the history of science at Harvard University under the supervision of George Sarton.
 His PhD thesis focused on the scientific institutions in the Islamic world and represented one of the first PhD theses written on Islamic studies in Harvard University.